YuLingCheng/facebook-chatbot-game/have-your-mvp-in-prod-within-15-minutes-with-serverless.md

 * __Node v4 or higher to install Serverless__ ~1min

- * `npm install -g serverless` will do the job
+ `npm install -g serverless` will do the job

 * __The API Key & Secret of an IAM user with programmatic access and AdministratorAccess__ ~2min

-  * The paragraph [Creating AWS Access Keys in the Serverless doc](https://serverless.com/framework/docs/providers/aws/guide/credentials#creating-aws-access-keys) is faily explicit for that.
+  The paragraph [Creating AWS Access Keys in the Serverless doc](https://serverless.com/framework/docs/providers/aws/guide/credentials#creating-aws-access-keys) is faily explicit for that.

 * __Configured Serverless with your AWS credentials__ ~1min

- * I recommand using the [serverless config credentials command](https://serverless.com/framework/docs/providers/aws/guide/credentials#setup-with-serverless-config-credentials-command).
+ I recommand using the [serverless config credentials command](https://serverless.com/framework/docs/providers/aws/guide/credentials#setup-with-serverless-config-credentials-command).
   You'll avoid having to install aws-cli or managing environment variables

 * For the chatbot, __a Facebook Developper account__ ~1min

- * 3min if you don't have a [Facebook account](https://www.facebook.com/login/?next=https%3A%2F%2Fdevelopers.facebook.com%2F) yet
+ 3min if you don't have a [Facebook account](https://www.facebook.com/login/?next=https%3A%2F%2Fdevelopers.facebook.com%2F) yet

+* For the chatbot, __a Facebook Page that you own__ ~2min

+ Use the same account as your Facebook Developper account [to create your page](https://www.facebook.com/pages/create/?ref_type=pages_browser)

 ### Tutorial